You Shall Tell Your Son on Pesach

 What I think they say is that the Pesach sacrifice comes to completion only when we eat it, which is by night, so therefore it is indeed not reasonable to conclude that Sippur Yetzias Mitzraim can be done by day.
 I can hear this, but I find that this answer doesn’t really satisfy the innards like the Korban Pesach is supposed to.

 But according to what I wrote above, the avoda of the night is to experience the actual redemption from Egypt, the going out, the transformation from slavery to freedom.
-This I can only do when there is Matza and Maror sitting in front of me, the symbols of slavery as well.
+This I can only do when there is Matza and Maror sitting in front of me, the symbols of slavery.
 It is not enough just a symbol of freedom, the Korban Pesach.

-This is nicely worded in the verse, “Ba’avor Ze, because of this, Hashem did for me, BeTzaisi, when *I went out* from Egypt”.
+This is nicely worded in the verse, “Ba’avor Ze, because of this, Hashem did for me, BeTzaisi, in my going out from Egypt”.

 Chag Kosher Ve’Somayach